+Service quality is being increasingly perceived as a tool to increase value for the consumer; and as a means of positioning in a competitive environment to ensure consumer satisfaction, retention, and patronage.
 Existing research indicates that consumers satisfied with the store's service quality are most likely to remain loyal.
-Service quality is being increasingly perceived as a tool to increase value for the consumer; as a means of positioning in a competitive environment to ensure consumer satisfaction, retention and patronage.
-Despite its strategic importance, Indian retailers do not have an appropriate instrument to measure service quality.
+However, despite its strategic importance, Indian retailers do not have an appropriate and established instrument to measure service quality.